-2. Under section 3(1) of the Ordinance, the CE is required to make regulations to give effect to an instruction from the MFA to implement sanctions decided by the Security Council of the United Nations ("UNSC").
-In March 2015, the CE received an instruction from the MFA requesting the Government of the Hong Kong Special Administrative Region ("HKSAR") to implement UNSC Resolution ("UNSCR") 2206 in respect of South Sudan.
-The Regulation was made pursuant to the instruction.
+2. Under section 3(1) of the Ordinance, the CE is required to make regulations to give effect to an instruction from the Ministry of Foreign Affairs of the People's Republic of China ("MFA") to implement sanctions decided by the Security Council of the United Nations ("UNSC").
+In July 2016, the CE received an instruction from the MFA requesting the Government of the Hong Kong Special Administrative Region ("HKSAR") to implement UNSC Resolution ("UNSCR") 2290.
+The 2016 Regulation was made pursuant to the instruction.
 A document issued by the Chief Secretary for Administration confirming the MFA's instruction is at Annex B.